openlab-red/openshift-gateway-mesh-integration/docs/blogs/index.md

 ## When Two Service Meshes Meet

 In the evolving landscape of Kubernetes networking, the Gateway API represents the future of ingress management, while Istio Service Mesh continues to provide robust service-to-service communication.
 But what happens when you need to integrate Kubernetes's native Gateway API implementation with a service mesh?
-This blog post explores a real-world challenge we encountered and the comprehensive solution we developed.
+In this unofficial write-up we share a real-world challenge we hit and the workaround we prototyped.

 >
 > **Quick Navigation**: If you already have OpenShift Service Mesh and Gateway API configured, you can skip directly to: